No. 41 help a plant grow

 In a hidden or undisturbed part of the garden, plant some bulbs of tulips, daffodils or crocuses but don’t tell anyone.
 When they come up in spring, they’ll be a big surprise.

-Create a nature reserve
+Design a nature reserve

 Choose a small part of your garden, a pot or window box to grow your favourite flowers from seed.
 Create a wild walkway with your flowers.